bubanjan/real-estate-solution/README.md

 - [ ] Posibility to delete images for each estate, add multiple images at once in edit modal
 - [ ] Final UI/UX design polish (colors, photos, logo, backgrounds, dark/other theme, responsive layout for mobile phones, login menu as dropdown)
-- [ ] UI where admin can see, add, edit and remove users

 ---